Positive curvature and discrete abelian symmetry: Results from the theory of transformation groups

 \begin{theorem}\cite{Sm} If $G$ is a $2$-group which acts on a smooth manifold $M^n$ with the $\Z_2$-cohomology of $S^n$, then $M^G$ is a $\Z_2$-cohomology $r$-sphere for some $-1\leq r\leq n$. \end{theorem}

 Here $r = -1$ is simply convenient notation for the case where $G$ has no fixed points.
 For the other singly generated spaces, the proof in the rational case is due to Bredon.
-For the $\Z_2$-case, the result is the following (see \cite[Theorem VII.3.2]{Bre72}).
+For the $\Z_2$-case, the result is the following (see Theorem VII.3.2 in \cite{Bre72}).

-\begin{theorem} Let $M$ be a closed manifold with the $\Z_2$-cohomology of ${\RP}^n$, ${\CP}^n$, or ${\HP}^n$ with $n \geq 2$.
+\begin{theorem}\cite{Bre72} Let $M$ be a closed manifold with the $\Z_2$-cohomology of ${\RP}^n$, ${\CP}^n$, or ${\HP}^n$ with $n \geq 2$.
 If $\Z_2$ acts smoothly and effectively on $M$ with non-empty fixed-point set $F$, then one of the following occurs: \begin{enumerate}[font=\normalfont] \item $F$ is a $\Z_2$-cohomology $\RP^n$ and $M$ is a $\Z_2$-cohomology $\CP^n$. \item $F$ is a $\Z_2$-cohomology $\CP^n$ and $M$ is a $\Z_2$-cohomology $\HP^n$. \item $F$ has two components, $F_1$ and $F_2$, and if $M$ is a $\Z_2$-cohomology ${\FP}^{n}$, then each $F_i$ is a $\Z_2$-cohomology ${\FP}^{n_i}$ such that $n=n_1+n_2+1$, where $n_i \geq 0$. \end{enumerate} \end{theorem}

-This theorem allows us to compute the maximal $\Z_2$-symmetry rank of spheres and projective spaces.
-This result is probably well known, but we remark that our proof uses induction over $n$ and Lemma \ref{lem:ECC}, our error correcting codes estimate.
+Theorem \ref{t:Z2fp} allows us to compute the maximal $\Z_2$-symmetry rank of spheres and projective spaces.
+This result is probably well-known, but we remark that our proof uses induction over $n$ and Lemma \ref{lem:ECC}, our error correcting codes estimate.